Free Auto Insurance Comparison

 What does “Keep Austin Weird” mean?

 The catchphrase “Keep Austin Weird” was coined in 2000 to represent local Austinites concerned about the rapid (over) development of their city.
-It is used to support small businesses who would otherwise be pushed out by larger corporations.
+It is used to support small businesses that would otherwise be pushed out by larger corporations.
 Today, it encompasses some of Austin’s more strange activities, like playing bingo through, well, chicken poop.

 Are there any languages I should know?